French Lop: Appearance

 The French Lop is a very large rabbit, typically weighing around 10-15 pounds.
 They do not have a maximum weight in the show standard.
 Their ears are typically between 5 and 8 inches long and hang down below the jaw.
 They have a stout, thickset body and a large head.
 Males tend to have big round heads where the females are more pointed.
 The front legs are short and straight and the hind legs are carried parallel to the body.
 The French Lop has a dense, soft coat that comes in two colour varieties: solid and broken.
 Within these categories can be found a number of different colour variations, including agouti, black, chinchilla, and fawn.

 Behavior

 Due to their relatively larger size in comparison to other breeds, the French Lop needs ample living space.
 They will not fare well in either outdoor or indoor cages.
 The French Lop is known to have a warm and relaxed temperament, and can even get along well with cats, dogs and young children.
 However, French Lops are not for the first-time rabbit owner because they are very large and can be hard to handle.
 They have very strong back legs, and can cause injury to the handler unintentionally.

 This said, French Lops are still rabbits.
 Care must be taken not to startle them, as they can still have heart attacks from fear.
-Health issues for the French Lop include hocks on their feet from too much weight, myxomatosis and arthritis.
+Health issues for the French Lop include sore hocks from too much weight, myxomatosis and arthritis.